williamjouse/Linear-Regression/README.md

 ## Introduction

 ----
-Linear regression is a linear approach for modelling the relationship between a scalar response and one or more explanatory variables (also known as dependent and independent variables).
+Linear regression is a linear approach for modeling the relationship between a scalar response and one or more explanatory variables (also known as dependent and independent variables).
 In machine learning framework, linear regression algorithm is one of the fundamental supervised machine-learning algorithms due to its relative simplicity and well-known properties.
 In this repository, we archived some linear regression projects.